Home

 RCV gives voters the freedom to rank candidates in order of preference: first, second, third, and so forth.
 If your top choice can’t win, then your vote counts for your second choice, so that it isn’t wasted.

 This allows voters to express their true preferences, supporting more representative outcomes and fewer wasted votes.
-This ONE minute video from Minnesota Public Radio shows how votes are counted to achieve a majority winner in one election.
+This ONE-minute video shows how votes are counted to achieve a majority winner in one election.

-Problem: Most City Council races are currently decided in Primary Elections with abysmally low voter turnout … Solution: We could move all Council races to the General Election, where more people vote.
-This would produce election outcomes that better reflect what most of the community wants.
+Most local races in Sacramento are decided in Primary Elections, which consistently have extremely low voter turnout.RCV moves all local races to the General Election, where more people vote.
+This produces election outcomes that better reflect what most of the community wants.

 RCV is already used in 51 other cities, counties, and states, where voters overwhelmingly prefer RCV to “run-off systems” like Sacramento’s